-Commission staff worked with a technical advisory panel to develop a set of ballast water discharge performance standards that would be more effective at preventing the discharge of living organisms in ballast water than could be achieved using ballast water exchange.
-The Commission, based on the technical-advisory panel's majority opinion, recommended standards to the Legislature in 2006.
-The California Performance Standards were codified in the Coastal Ecosystems Protection Act (Chapter 292, Statutes of 2006) and adopted as regulations by the Commission in 2007 (2 CCR section 2291 et seq.).
+Commission staff worked with a technical advisory panel to develop a set of ballast water discharge performance standards that would be more effective at preventing the discharge of living organisms in ballast water than could be achieved using BWE.
+The Commission, based on the technical-advisory panel's majority opinion, recommended performance standards to the Legislature in 2006.
+The California ballast water discharge performance standards (California Performance Standards) were codified in the Coastal Ecosystems Protection Act (Chapter 292, Statutes of 2006) and adopted as regulations by the Commission in 2007 (2 CCR section 2291 et seq.).